Sunday, 22 December 2019

 All in all, the MR version is nicely made and pretty accurate even compared to a prop replica, bearing in mind some concessions were necessary for it to be made into a functioning version.

-There's also now a hug market of prop replica lightsabers.
+There's also now a huge market of prop replica lightsabers.
 Those which have no functions but are intended as display items.
 Master Replicas were the first to produce full size versions which were well made and accurate.

 Since then companies have taken prop replicas to a whole new level.
 They've replicated the original screen used prop using authentic components as per the original.
 This would make them indistinguishable from the original screen used examples.
 Something for the true enthusiast with deep pockets!

-Thursday 5 December 2019
+Thursday, 5 December 2019

 Black Diggers or Grave Robbers?